xdaybreakerx/SmallChop/readme.md

 #### Husky

--   Used to catch basic formatting, linting, and test failures before code is even committed.
--   This can be bypassed if necessary but act as a first line of defense.
+Husky pre-commit hooks ensure that basic formatting, linting, and tests are enforced on all changes before they're committed, while GitHub Actions provides continuous integration and deployment to maintain code quality across environments.

 ### GitHub Actions

 #### **CI Pipeline**

--   Ensures that code quality is maintained consistently across different environments and that no one bypasses quality checks.
+Ensures that code quality is maintained consistently across different environments and that no one bypasses quality checks.

 #### **CD Pipeline**